-The overall education level of Middleborough is somewhat higher than in the average US city of 21.84%: 28.29% of adults 25 and older in the town have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Middleborough citizens is substantially higher than the typical US community, as 29.74% of adults in Middleborough have at least a bachelor's degree, and the average American community has 21.84%.

 The people who call Middleborough home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middleborough residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleborough include English, Italian, Portuguese, and German.
+Important ancestries of people in Middleborough include English, Italian, German, and French .

 The most common language spoken in Middleborough is English.
 Other important languages spoken here include Portuguese and Spanish.